-They could operate power windows or other controls or even make the vehicle move.
+They could operate the power windows or other controls or even make the vehicle move.
 Don't leave the keys in a vehicle with children.

-When a new vehicle is delivered, the dealer removes the bar-coded plugs from the keys and gives them to the first owner.
+When a new vehicle is delivered, the dealer removes the bar-coded plugs from the door keys and gives them to the first owner.

-This key is for the ignition only.
+This key is for the doors